-Figure 3 112-pin QFP Mechanical Dimensions (case no. 987)
+Figure 3-4.
+80-pin QFP Mechanical Dimensions (case no. 841B)

-Power Supply Pins MC68HC912DT128A power and ground pins are described below and summarized in Table 5.
-All power supply pins must be connected to appropriate supplies.
-On no account must any pins be left floating.
-Internal Power (V DD ) and Ground (V SS ) Power is supplied to the MCU through $V{DD}$ and $V{SS}$ .
+3.4 Power Supply Pins

+68HC(9)12D60 power and ground pins are described below and summarized in Table 3-1.

+3.4.1 Internal Power (V{DD}) and Ground (V{SS})

+Power is supplied to the MCU through V{DD} and V{SS} .
 Because fast signal transitions place high, short-duration current demands on the power supply, use bypass capacitors with high-frequency characteristics and place them as close to the MCU as possible.
+Bypass requirements depend on how heavily the MCU pins are loaded.

-External Power (V DDX ) and Ground (V SSX ) External power and ground for I/O drivers.
+3.4.2 External Power (V{DDX}) and Ground (V{SSX})

+External power and ground for I/O drivers.
 Because fast signal transitions place high, short-duration current demands on the power supply, use bypass capacitors with high-frequency characteristics and place them as close to the MCU as possible.
 Bypass requirements depend on how heavily the MCU pins are loaded.

+3.4.3 V{DDA}, V{SSA}

-V DDA , V SSA Provides operating voltage and ground for the analog-to-digital converter.
-This allows the supply voltage to the A/D to be bypassed independently.
-Analog to Digital $V{RH0}$ , $V{RL0}$ : reference voltage high and low for ATD converter 0.
-Reference Voltages (V RH , V RL ) $V{RH1}$ , $V{RL1}$ : reference voltage high and low for ATD converter 1.
-If the ATD modules are not used, leaving $V{\rm RH}$ connected to $V{\rm DD}$ will not result in an increase of power consumption.
-V DDPLL , V SSPLL Provides operating voltage and ground for the Phase-Locked Loop.
+Provides operating voltage and ground for the analog-to-digital converter.
+This allows the supply voltage to the ATD to be bypassed independently.
+Connecting V{DDA} to V{DD} if the ATD modules are not used will not result in an increase of power consumption.

+3.4.4 Analog to Digital Reference Voltages (V{RH} , V{RL})

+$V{RH0},\,V{RL0}$: reference voltage high and low for ATD converter 0.

+V{RH1}, V{RL1}: reference voltage high and low for ATD converter 1.

+If the ATD modules are not used, leaving V{RH} connected to V{DD} will not result in an increase of power consumption.

+3.4.5 V{DDPLL}, V{SSPLL}

+Provides operating voltage and ground for the Phased-Locked Loop.
 This allows the supply voltage to the PLL to be bypassed independently.

-NOTE: The VSSPLL pin should always be grounded even if the PLL is not used.
+The VSSPLL pin should always be grounded even if the PLL is not used.
 The VDDPLL pin should not be left floating.
 It is recommended to connect the VDDPLL pin to ground if the PLL is not used.